Red Hot Chili Peppers announce dates for 2022 world stadium tour

 Last month, the band revealed that they would be heading out on the road next year for their first shows since guitarist John Frusciante rejoined the band in 2019 after a 10-year absence.

-The news of the band’s live return was shared in a spoof news conference from the fictional KHOT station.
+The news of the band’s live return was shared during a spoof news segment from the fictional KHOT station.
 In the video, the station’s presenters (aka RHCP singer Anthony Kiedis, bassist Flea and drummer Chad Smith) interviewed Frusciante about the prospect of the tour.

-Now, the full list of Red Hot Chili Peppers’ live tour dates have been revealed, via another tongue-in-cheek news conference.
-The tour starts in Europe, with UK dates set in Manchester, Glasgow and London.
+The full list of Red Hot Chili Peppers’ 2022 world tour dates have now been revealed via another tongue-in-cheek news conference.
+The tour starts in Europe in June next year, with UK dates set in Manchester, London and Glasgow as well as an Irish date in Dublin.

 Additional support on the tour will come from Beck, Anderson .Paak, King Princess and more.